jingmeng-bioinformatics/PREDAC-CNN/README.md

 ## Getting started
 1 Please prepare the input file.
-It is required that input file has to at least contain 'seq1','seq2' and 'label' for training data and testing data or 'seq1'and 'seq2' for predict.<br>
+It is required that the input file contains 'seq1','seq2' and 'label' for training data and testing data or 'seq1'and 'seq2' for prediction.<br>

 Example of the training data and testing data: